Akira Nishikiyama: Yakuza 0

-A 20 year old Nishiki appears in Yakuza 0, which is set seventeen years before the original Yakuza, where he is the first major character Kiryu interacts with.
-During the opening sequence of the game, Kiryu and Nishiki casually saunter through the streets of Kamurocho; players can hold a button to automatically walk beside Nishiki as he and Kiryu explore Kamurocho together.
+A 20 year old Nishikiyama appears in Yakuza 0, which is set seventeen years before the original Yakuza, where he is the first major character Kiryu interacts with.
+During the opening sequence of the game, Kiryu and Nishikiyama casually saunter through the streets of Kamurocho; players can hold a button to automatically walk beside Nishikiyama as he and Kiryu explore Kamurocho together.
 Nishikiyama is willing to support Kiryu when he finds himself kicked out of the Dojima Clan after he is accused of killing a man he had beaten up for a debt collection task during the opening sequence of the game.
-While Nishiki turns on his sworn brother a couple times over the course of the game, he always changes his mind and sides with Kiryu, even confessing at one point his inferiority complex towards Kiryu and that he is nothing without him, culminating in the duo teaming up together to unravel a conspiracy that threatens the balance of power within the Tojo Clan.
+While Nishikiyama turns on his sworn brother a couple times over the course of the game, he always changes his mind and sides with Kiryu, even confessing at one point his inferiority complex towards Kiryu and that he is nothing without him, culminating in the duo teaming up together to unravel a conspiracy that threatens the balance of power within the Tojo Clan.
 In contrast to his original characterization, he is depicted as a warm and loving, if impulsive and emotional loudmouth who is image conscious and inclined to fun-loving pursuits.
-At certain points in the game's narrative, the player-controlled Kiryu can partake in multiple side activities together with Nishiki, such as going to karaoke establishments, batting cages together, and shopping for new suits.
+At certain points in the game's narrative, the player-controlled Kiryu can partake in multiple side activities together with Nishikiyama, such as going to karaoke establishments, batting cages together, and shopping for new suits.
 There are also instances where they fight alongside each other and can engage in unique team up moves against enemies.

 Yakuza Kiwami

-Yakuza Kiwami expands on the original game's story to follow Nishiki's rise to power during the ten years Kiryu was away, through a series of flashback cutscenes punctuating each chapter of the game which run parallel to Kiryu's story.
-Nishiki is shown being thrust into a leadership role that was meant for Kiryu, and the combination of stress from having to cope with his sister succumbing to a terminal illness and his guilt over letting Kiryu be punished for his crime prevents him from acting decisively as boss, allowing his subordinates to treat him with disrespect and steal from other yakuza families, while letting Nishiki take the blame for their actions.
-Nishiki finally snaps and decides to kill himself, but even then one of his tormentors interrupts him, triggering an epiphany for Nishiki in which he realizes that he must surpass Kiryu in every way in order to finally be content.
+Yakuza Kiwami expands on the original game's story to follow Nishikiyama's rise to power during the ten years Kiryu was away, through a series of flashback cutscenes punctuating each chapter of the game which run parallel to Kiryu's story.
+Nishikiyama is shown being thrust into a leadership role that was meant for Kiryu, and the combination of stress from having to cope with his sister succumbing to a terminal illness and his guilt over letting Kiryu be punished for his crime prevents him from acting decisively as boss, allowing his subordinates to treat him with disrespect and steal from other yakuza families, while letting Nishikiyama take the blame for their actions.
+Nishikiyama finally snaps and decides to kill himself, but even then one of his tormentors interrupts him, triggering an epiphany for Nishikiyama in which he realizes that he must surpass Kiryu in every way in order to finally be content.
 Stabbing his tormentor to death, he transforms himself into a cold, calculating yakuza boss.
-This single-minded pursuit changes Nishiki so much that he spends the duration of the game trying to prove himself by killing Kiryu, having decided that he will never be complete until he has destroyed the legend of the "Dragon of Dojima".
+This single-minded pursuit changes Nishikiyama so much that he spends the duration of the game trying to prove himself by killing Kiryu, having decided that he will never be complete until he has destroyed the legend of the "Dragon of Dojima".